mainmatter/playbook/book/src/closing-notes/README.md

 Keep an eye on [https://simplabs.com/playbook](https://simplabs.com/playbook) for updates.

+## About the Authors

+simplabs is a digital product agency that crafts products for clients around the globe.
+We have our roots in the open source community and create digital products for clients that value code quality, robustness, dependability and honesty.
+This book was written collaboratively by our team of experts in the fields of product strategy, product design as well as backend and frontend engineering.

 ## Feedback

 If you have any feedback regarding the book and the techniques we presented, we